-Discharge of shell from the shell barge at any placement location will create few water quality problems, because shell will have been washed on deck as it was being dredged.
+Discharge of shell from the shell barge at any placement location will create few water quality problems, because shell will have been washed at the dredging site prior to loading on the barge.
 The placement of dredged shell in nearly all cases will be in areas where a similar kind of substrate has been lost or degraded.
-Thus, shell placements will result only in habitat improvements, without adverse effects.
+Thus, shell plantings will result in habitat improvements, without adverse effects.